College of the Holy Cross Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-College Factual ranked Holy Cross as #31 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+According to College Factual's 2022 analysis, Holy Cross is ranked #32 out of 2,576 schools in the nation that were analyzed for overall quality.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.

 Is It Hard to Get Into Holy Cross?